warner/petmail/docs/mailbox.rst

 * the inner message:

   * A two-byte version indicator, "m1" (0x6d 0x31)
+  * 32-byte Curve25519 "to" pubkey of the recipient
-  * 32-byte Curve25519 ephemeral pubkey (inner key) of the sender.
+  * 32-byte Curve25519 "from" ephemeral pubkey (inner key) of the sender.
   * 24-byte nonce
   * encrypted inner message body